svagelj/Keyboard-and-mouse-automation/readme.md

 Each button press has a given duration and wait time after the press.
 You can specify wait time for each key press or use a default value.

 Have fun!

+### Disclaimer

+Please do not use this in any way that may violate legal regulations and moral constraints.
+The author does not bear any legal risks and losses caused by your usage.
+You will be responsible for all consequences.